 - Strengthen your network – let people know you are in the market for a new job

-- Resume – ask for help if you need it a parent, job developer
+- Resume – ask for help if you need it from a parent, job developer

 - Professional toolkit – this is a good time to learn new skills while you’re at home (coding, computer applications, new language, typing skills, etc.)